 CLASS BA - COMMUNICATION ARTS

-Lot 1: Speech written, performed, recorded on videotape if possible.
+Lot 1: Speech written, performed, provided on DVD

 Lot 3: Original poems